-'Clerics get lost!': Iran protests rage on over plane disaster
+Iran protesters take to the streets in third day of demos over plane

 “Actually, I couldn’t care less if they negotiate.
 Will be totally up to them but, no nuclear weapons and ‘don’t kill your protesters’,” he wrote, repeating his earlier tweets making similar calls to the Iranian authorities not to open fire.

-Iran’s government spokesman dismissed Trump’s comments, saying Iranians were suffering because of his actions and they would remember that he had ordered the killing of Soleimani, whose death on Jan.
-3 prompted days of mourning ceremonies.
+Iran’s government spokesman dismissed Trump’s comments, saying Iranians were suffering because of his actions and they would remember that he had ordered the killing in a drone strike of Qassem Soleimani, the general whose death on Jan.
+3 prompted huge morning ceremonies in Iran over several days.

-Trump precipitated escalation with Iran since 2018 by pulling out of a deal between Tehran and world powers under which sanctions were eased in return for Iran curbing its nuclear programme.
-Trump has said his goal is to force Iran to agree to a more stringent pact.
+Trump precipitated the escalation with Iran in 2018 by pulling out of a deal between Tehran and world powers under which sanctions were eased in return for Iran curbing its nuclear programme.
+He has said the goal is to force Iran to agree to a more stringent pact.

 Iran has repeatedly said it will not negotiate as long as U.S. sanctions are in place.
 It denies seeking nuclear arms.

 The recent flare-up began in December when rockets fired at U.S. bases in Iraq killed a U.S. contractor.
 Washington blamed pro-Iran militia and launched air strikes that killed at least 25 fighters.
-After the militia surrounded the U.S. embassy in Baghdad for two days, Trump ordered the strike on Soleimani, known as the architect of Iran’s network of regional proxies.
+The militia surrounded the U.S. embassy in Baghdad for two days, and Trump later ordered the strike on Soleimani, who had built up Iran’s regional network of allied militia.

 Iran retaliated on Wednesday by firing missiles at Iraqi bases where U.S. troops were stationed, but did not kill any Americans.
 The Ukrainian plane, on its way to Kiev, crashed hours later.
 Most of those killed were Iranians or Iranian dual nationals.
 Scores were Canadians, most believed to be dual nationals who had travelled to Iran to visit relatives there.